pncnmnp/typst-poster/poster.typ

   // For 2-column posters, you may need to tweak these values.
   // See ./examples/example_2_column_18_24.typ for an example.

+  // Any keywords or index terms that you want to highlight at the beginning.
+  keywords: (),

   // Number of columns in the poster.
   num_columns: "3",